prathimacode-hub/HelloWorld/CONTRIBUTING.md

    $ git push -f origin master
 ```

-##Note:
+## Note:

 > - Do not edit/delete someone else's code in this repository.
 You can only insert new files/folder in this repository.

-> - Give a meaningful name to whatever file or folder you are adding, for e.g., if you have written a Python code on hello world, then hello_world.py is one example of valid name.
+> - Give a meaningful name to file you are adding, for e.g., if you have written a Hello World code on Python, then HelloWorld.py is one example of valid name.

 ## What should I keep in mind while contributing?
 - When you are contributing, make sure that the work is entirely your own and not from some other source.